JHaerting/Windguru-Other-upload-API-Station/README.md

 To add your own stations, register a station at windguru and then create your own secrets WG_UID_1 and WG_PASS_1 etc. matching the stations UID and API PW entered at windguru.
 Modify the sync_weather.py and sync.yml accordingly.
-In the sync_weather.py you can find the only lines that need modifying under line 9 STATIONS.
+In the sync_weather.py you can find the only lines that need modifying under line 9 and in the sync.yml below line 29.

 Stations and their associated FMISIDs can be found here: https://en.ilmatieteenlaitos.fi/observation-stations